DirtDiglett/Pressure-for-Steam/README.md

 Pressure is a skin for Valve's Steam client that seeks to improve the visuals and aesthetics of Steam beyond the default skin.

 Pressure for Steam is currently a Work-In-Progress so expect it to change a lot between now and the official public release of the skin.
+Pressure is currently in BETA so expect bugs.
+Please report them on the Issues page.

+###IMPORTANT
+It is extremely important you follow the instructions below, and absolutely critical that you install the Bebas Neue Bold font by FontFabric or this skin will not look as intended.

 ###Images